JacobBannier/firstProject/README.md

 "git status" shows the difference between remote and local repository?

-#Branching Done
+#Testing Branching

-This is on a new branch called "test".
+This is to test branching